rudi-q/pinkrain_health_journal/CONTRIBUTING.md

-# 🤝 Contributing to Pillow
+# 🤝 Contributing to PinkRain

-Thank you for your interest in contributing to Pillow!
+Thank you for your interest in contributing to PinkRain!
 This document provides guidelines and information for contributors to help make the development process smooth and consistent.

 ## 📋 Table of Contents